 (1) Except as provided elsewhere in this Order, all “mass gatherings” are hereby prohibited under the powers and authority set forth in the Public Health Act.
 An indoor or outdoor parade of any sort is a mass gathering; parades are therefore prohibited under this Order.

-(2) “Essential businesses” may open but must comply with the pertinent “COVID-Safe Practices (CSPs)” section(s) of the “All Together New Mexico: COVID-Safe Practices for Individuals and Employers” and any identified occupancy restrictions.
-“Essential businesses” identified as a “retail space” may not exceed 25% of the maximum occupancy of any enclosed space on the business’s premises, as determined by the relevant fire marshal or fire department.
-Further, an “essential business” identified as a “retail space” may not allow a person who is without a mask or multilayer cloth face covering to enter the premises except where that person in in possession of a written exemption from a healthcare provider.
+(3) All businesses and non-profit entities, except those entities defined as “essential businesses,” must reduce the in-person workforce at each business or business location by 100%.
+“Essential businesses” may remain open, provided they minimize their operations and staff to the greatest extent possible.
+Further, all “essential businesses” shall comply with the pertinent “COVID-Safe Practices (CSP’s)” section(s) of the “All Together New Mexico: COVID-Safe Practices for Individuals and Employers” and any identified occupancy restrictions.
+“Essential businesses” identified as a “retail space” must close by 10:00 p.m. and must remain closed until at least 4:00 a.m.
+Further, “essential businesses” identified as a “retail space” may not exceed the lesser of either 25% of its maximum occupancy, as determined by the relevant fire marshal or fire department, or 75 customers in the business space at any given time.
+Further, “essential businesses” identified as a “retail space” may not allow a person who is without a mask or multilayer cloth face covering to enter the premises except where that person is in possession of a written exemption from a healthcare provider.

-(11) Private educational institutions serving children and young adults from pre-Kindergarten through 12th Grade, including homeschools serving children who are not household members, shall adhere to the face covering and other requirements for in-person instruction described in the document “Reentry Guidance” published by New Mexico’s Public Education Department on June 20, 2020 and as updated from time to time thereafter, and shall operate with a maximum occupancy of 25% of any enclosed indoor space, with the occupancy restriction herein to govern in the event of any discrepancy with the “Reentry Guidance.”
+(11) Private educational institutions serving children and young adults from pre-Kindergarten through 12th Grade, including homeschools serving children who are not household members, shall adhere to the face-covering and other COVID-Safe Practices requirements for in-person instruction described in the document “Reentry Guidance” published by New Mexico’s Public Education Department on June 20, 2020 and as updated from time to time thereafter, and shall operate with a maximum occupancy of 25% of any individual enclosed indoor space, such as any classroom, as determined by the relevant fire marshal or fire department, with the occupancy restriction herein to govern in the event of any discrepancy with the “Reentry Guidance.”

-(14) In order to minimize the shortage of health care supplies and other necessary goods, grocery stores and other retailers are hereby directed to limit the sale of medications, durable medical equipment, baby formula, diapers, sanitary care products, and hygiene products to three items per individual.
-NMSA 1978, § 12-l0A-6 (2012).
+(15) In order to minimize the shortage of health care supplies and other necessary goods, “retail spaces” shall limit the sale of medications, durable medical equipment, baby formula, diapers, sanitary care products, and hygiene products to three items per individual.

 As used in this Public Health Order, the following terms shall have the meaning given to them, except where the context clearly requires otherwise: